gulfiliz/gulfiliz.github.io/_posts/2025-04-18-measurement-problem-deep.md

    **Relativistic Bohmian mechanics is not yet fully worked out.**

 2. **The wavefunction ontology:**
-   The wavefunction lives in configuration space — a $$3N$$-dimensional space for $$N$$ particles.
+   The wavefunction lives in configuration space, a $$3N$$-dimensional space for $$N$$ particles.
    It is not a field in physical 3D space.
    What is it?

 3. **Empty branches:**
-   In Bohmian mechanics, the "empty" branches of the wavefunction — the branches the actual particles did not enter — still exist and still evolve.
+   In Bohmian mechanics, the "empty" branches of the wavefunction, the branches the actual particles did not enter, still exist and still evolve.
    They carry no particles but still influence future evolution.
    What are they?

-### GRW — Spontaneous Collapse (Ghirardi, Rimini, Weber, 1986)
+### GRW: Spontaneous Collapse (Ghirardi, Rimini, Weber, 1986)

 **Core claim:** The Schrödinger equation is wrong.
 It needs to be modified by adding stochastic collapse terms.